About Pioneer Middle School

-Pioneer Middle School's mission is to close the achievement gap by preparing all students to be college and career ready and successful citizenship for a global society.
+Pioneer Middle School's mission is to close the achievement gap by preparing all students for college and career readiness and successful citizenship in a global society.

 1. Provide a learning environment which meets the needs of individual learners, raise student achievement and educate the whole child.

 2. Promote a positive and fulfilling work environment.